Splash-07/farmersworld-bot/README.md

 5. If cooldown is over -> preforming energy restore action | repair action if conditions are meet -> performing claim | feed action
 6. If there no food for feeding animals -> skipping this asset
 7. Repeating 4th - 6th steps

+# TODO

+- Add feature to add and delete servers in app

 ##